 In the list of best places in Riyadh, Riyadh’s zoo is one of the most adventurous places to visit.

-It located at the heat of at the heart of Malaz.
+Riyadh Zoo located at the heat of at the heart of Malaz.
 It is one of the most exciting places in the city, especially for kids and families to spend a day out.
 The zoo opens at the hottest part of the day around 1 pm and closes at 6.30 pm.
-Usually, it is not overcrowded at all.
+Usually, the zoo of Riyadh is not overcrowded at all.

 There are numerous international animals present in the zoo including; African Elephants, lions, Flamingo birds, Zebras, Bengal Tigers, Bactria Camels, foxes, Giraffes, monkeys, crocodiles, snakes, leopards, harbor seals, lamas, rhinoceroses, multi-colored parrots, bears, eagles, and many more species.